| | |

 IP Spoofing

-An attack whereby a system attempts to illicitly impersonate another
+An attack whereby a system attempts to illicitly

 system by using its IP network address.